Research: Functional Basis of Demographic Trade-offs

 Individual organisms face trade-offs in terms of how energy and resources are allocated during a lifetime.
 For example, a juvenile tree growing in the understory of a closed-canopy forest allocates resources to produce leaves: Those leaves may be inexpensive to produce and therefore require frequent replacement, but have great photosynthetic capacity enabling fast growth in height or, alternatively, those leaves may be stronger and more resistant to damage, and thus longer-lived, but more costly to produce.
-Such trade-offs are hugely important for understanding species' life-histories and for defining dominant axes of variation between species in functional trait strategies.

-To address this question, I have been working in a large forest dynamics plot in Borneo (Lambir Hills National Park in Malaysian Borneo) with collaborators from the Center for Tropical Forest Science, Harvard University, and Malaysia's Forest Research Corporation.
+We have been working in a large forest dynamics plot in Borneo (Lambir Hills National Park in Malaysian Borneo) with collaborators from the Center for Tropical Forest Science, Harvard University, and Malaysia's Forest Research Corporation.
 We have been examining possible demographic and functional mechanisms that may generate the striking soil-correlated tree species distributions observed at Lambir (Russo et al. 2005).

 Our research has shown that these soil-correlated distributions can be explained in part by performance-based ecological sorting of species among soils.
 Sorting may be partly mediated by an interspecific demographic trade-off between a species' ability to tolerate low-resource conditions by having conservative demographic responses (slow growth and low mortality) vs. its ability to respond quickly to increases in resource availability (fast growth).
 Mortality risk for species with intrinsically fast growth is greater on the poorest soil, which is consistent with the trade-off hypothesis (Russo et al. 2008).